kanavmittal314/verification-lab-berkeley/introduction.md

 ---
-title: Pre-Lab + Introduction (Partners A + B)
+title: Introduction (Partners A + B)
 layout: page
-nav_order: 1
+nav_order: 2
 ---

-# Pre-lab

-Prior to coming into your assigned lab section, you must read through and understand this [pre-lab document](https://inst.eecs.berkeley.edu/~eecs151/fa23/static/resources/ready_valid_interface.pdf), which details a handshake-based, ready-valid interface protocol for transmitting data from one component of a design (source) to another (sink).

-## Concept Check

-Concept check question goes here

 # Introduction to Assertion-Based Verification

 The standard approach to verification is to write assertions on the signals being driven by the module of interest (in this case, the outgoing signals of the FIFO: `Ready -> Module A (Source)`, `Valid + Data -> Module B (Sink)`).
 The behavior of these signals with respect to design expectations lies under the jurisdiction of the FIFO itself.

 Conversely, from the FIFO's perspective, it will need to make assumptions about its incoming signals, in particular that they are also adhering to the same handshake-based, ready-valid interface protocol.

+## Writing assertions
+Assertions are written in SystemVerilog.
+We encourage you to look over [this guide to writing SVA assertions](https://www.systemverilog.io/verification/sva-basics/) and refer back to it when you are writing assertions.

 ---